reediculous456/secret-voldemort/.github/CONTRIBUTING.md

 Hello and thanks for considering contributing to this project.
 Any accepted PR will be rewarded with a special contributor status on the site and color!
-If you're new to programming in general and want to get started, I would recommend the visual studio code editor (not visual studio) and I like my setup which you can find here: https://github.com/cozuya/visual-studio-code-settings-and-snippets
+If you're new to programming in general and want to get started, I would recommend the visual studio code editor (not visual studio)

 I only have the following guidelines:

 1. Before working on a feature, a) make sure its an open, not "suggested" issue on the github issue page and b) it is unassigned.
 If you start working on something non-trivial, ask in discord dev channel to have it assigned to you.

 2. Your code should pass lint.